Nergy101/blog/routes/blogs/pocketbase-is-boss.md

 tags: [Pocketbase, Angular, BaaS, Database]
 ---

-# PocketBase: The Single-File Backend That's Actually Boss
+# PocketBase & Angular: A Single-File Backend for your next project (and lessons learned with Angular)

 My personal favorite for hackathons, prototypes, and small projects.